 The directors recognise the importance of, and are committed to, high standards of corporate governance.
-Changes to the AIM rules as of 28 September 2018 require AIM companies to apply a recognised corporate governance code.
 Of the two widely recognised formal codes, the directors have decided to adhere to the Quoted Companies Alliance's Corporate Governance code.
 The Group's compliance with this code is summarised below and can be found in full on the Group's website at: www.arcontech.com.